beclab/app-service/README.md

 ## Description
 **app-service** is a component of **Terminus OS**, principally tasked with managing the installation, upgrade, and uninstallation of Application, Model, and Recommend among other related operations.
-Additionally, **app-service** offers a seamless interface for the convenient management of Application, Model, and Recommend.
+Additionally, **app-service** offers a seamless interface for the convenient management of Application and Recommend.

 The **Application** is a Custom Resource (CR) defined by k8s Custom Resource Definition (CRD).
 When a user initiates an installation, it is automatically created by the Application Controller.